 “The overwhelming evidence of the IPBES Global Assessment, from a wide range of different fields of knowledge, presents an ominous picture,” said Sir Robert Watson, chair of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
 “The health of ecosystems on which we and all other species depend is deteriorating more rapidly than ever.
 We are eroding the very foundations of our economies, livelihoods, food security, health, and quality of life worldwide.”

-What sets this report apart from previous studies warning about the to nature is the knowledge, evidence, and the policy options provided to decision-makers.
+Setting this report apart from previous studies are knowledge, evidence, and policy options provided to decision-makers.
 Professor Watson, a previous chair of the UN’s Intergovernmental Panel on Climate Change (IPCC), is optimistic that despite the ominous picture, it is not too late to make a difference.

 “Through ‘transformative change’, nature can still be conserved, restored and used sustainably––this is also key to meeting most other global goals.
 By transformative change, we mean a fundamental, system-wide reorganization across technological, economic and social factors, including paradigms, goals, and values,” he adds.

 Based on a thorough analysis of the evidence, the summary pinpoints the five direct drivers of change in nature with the largest relative global impact so far.
 Importantly, IPBES has also drawn from the knowledge of Indigenous People and Local Communities for the first time at this scale.